makrai/notes/cserhati21-overlap-for-cross-ling-embed.md

       style, editing, etc
   * only very close language relatedness is really beneficial, e.g. between Germanic and Romance languages, but
-    * Germanic to Finno-Ugrian >= Germanic to non-Germanic Indo-European
+    * Germanic to Finno-Ugrian !< Germanic to non-Germanic Indo-European
     * might also be a useful observation for future work

 ## 4.3 Corpus Size and Similarity

 * Our key observation is that
-  one of the most required condition for good embedding mappings is corpus sim, more precisely the amount of common contexts the words appear in, as a
+  one of the most required condition for good embedding mappings is corpus sim, more precisely the amount of common contexts the words appear in
   * complement to previous claims pointing to lang similarity and corpus size (Dubossarsky+ 2020; Vulić+ 2020)
 * We introduce two measures to quantify corpus similarity: